tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Please write a SQL statement which returns the missing days from the interval from 1st to 10th of January 2022 for visits of persons with identifiers 1 and 2.
+Please write a SQL statement which returns the missing days from 1st to 10th of January 2022 (including all days) for visits  of persons with identifiers 1 or 2.
 Please order by visiting days in ascending mode.
 The sample of data with column name is presented below.

 | missing_date |
 | ------ |